On the 15th of May 2020, I shared a post which started a conversation: Webtoons Are Cool, But They’re NOT The Future Of Anime.

 Even Fornever World was making bold claims on YouTube about this, which I already mentioned in that article.

-We’re in November 2021 now and the year is coming to an end soon.
-And Manhwa (webtoons) has failed to catch on, pop, and will absolutely not be the future of
+We’re in April 2023 now and the year has barely started.
+And Manhwa (webtoons) has failed to catch on, pop, and will absolutely not be the future of anime or